-At Point A, the Love-Rayleigh phase velocity difference increases with period, while the amplitude of Rayleigh wave azimuthal anisotropy decreases with period (Figure 5a-c).
-Figure 5a-c shows that the data are fit well (red lines) by the mean model with the parameterization that allows two different dip angles in the crust.
-The fit delivered by the mean models produced from inversions with two other parameterizations are also shown in Figure 5a-c: an isotropic model (green lines) and a model with a constant dip angle throughout the crust (black lines).
+At Point A, the Love-Rayleigh phase velocity difference increases with period, while the amplitude of Rayleigh wave azimuthal anisotropy decreases with period (Figs 5a-c).
+Figs 5(a)-(c) show that the data are fit well (red lines) by the mean model with the parametrization that allows two different dip angles in the crust.
+The fit delivered by the mean models produced from inversions with two other parametrizations are also shown in Figs 5(a)-(c): an isotropic model (green lines) and a model with a constant dip angle throughout the crust (black lines, 1-dip).
 Neither of these models can fit the Love wave and Rayleigh wave phase speeds simultaneously across most of Tibet.
-This provides the primary justification for the introduction of the discontinuity in dip angle in the middle crust in our parameterization.
+This provides the primary justification for the introduction of the discontinuity in dip angle in the middle crust in our parametrization.

-Aspects of the posterior distributions at Point A are presented in Figures 9 and 10, which display marginal distributions for inherent $\sqrt{L/\rho}$, $\sqrt{N/\rho}$, η , dip angle θ , and strike angle φ at depths of 10 km and 30 km.
+Aspects of the posterior distributions at Point A are presented in Figs 9 and 10, which display marginal distributions for inherent $\sqrt{L/\rho}$, $\sqrt{N/\rho}$, η , dip angle θ and strike angle φ at depths of 10 and 30 km.
 These are five of the seven parameters that describe the elastic tensor and its orientation at each depth.
-The other two (compressional moduli A, C) are scaled from the shear moduli L and N and are, therefore, not shown.
-At both depths L and N are well constrained; the standard deviations of the posterior distributions are less than about 1% at both 10 km and 30 km depth.
-The strike angle is constant in the crust and is also well constrained, with a standard deviation of about 3°.
+The other two (compressional moduli A and C) are scaled from the shear moduli L and N and are, therefore, not shown.
+At both depths Land N are well constrained; the standard deviations of the posterior distributions are less than about 1 per cent at both 10 and 30 km depth.
+The strike angle is constant in the crust and is also well constrained, with a standard deviation of about 3° .
 In contrast, η is not well constrained at either depth, which tends to be true across the study region.
-The most notable difference between the two depths is the very different dip angle at 10 km (71°±9°) compared with 30 km (8°±5°).
-The foliation plane dips steeply in the upper crust and is sub-horizontal in the lower crust at this location in eastern Tibet, and across most of Tibet, as we will show.
-In the lower crust here, the foliation plane is observationally indistinguishable from horizontal (i.e., the symmetry axis is indistinguishable from vertical).
+The most notable difference between the two depths is the very different dip angle at 10 km (71° \pm 9°) compared with 30 km (8° \pm 5°).
+The foliation plane dips steeply in the upper crust and is subhorizontal in the lower crust at this location in eastern Tibet, and across most of Tibet, as we will show.
+In the lower crust here, the foliation plane is observationally indistinguishable from horizontal (i.e. the symmetry axis is indistinguishable from vertical).

-This information can be viewed in a different way in Figure 11 in which one standard deviation bounds around the mean of the posterior distribution are presented as a function of depth for the dip angle and inherent S wave anisotropy, γ (eqn.
-(5)).
-The change in the dip angle with crustal depth is shown for Point A in Tibet in Figure 11a and γ is seen in Figure 11b to range from 3-5% in the uppermost crust (depth < 10 km), to about 7% at 40 km depth, and then decrease with depth to ~4-5% in the lowermost crust.
+This information can be viewed in a different way in Fig. 11 in which one standard deviation bounds around the mean of the posterior distribution are presented as a function of depth for the dip angle and inherent S-wave anisotropy, γ (eq.
+5).
+The change in the dip angle with crustal depth is shown for Point A in Tibet in Fig. 11(a) and γ is seen in Fig. 11(b) to range from 3 to 5 per cent in the uppermost crust (depth <10 km), to about 7 per cent at 40 km depth, and then decrease with depth to ~4-5 per cent in the lowermost crust.